righetti/optlearningcontrol/README.md

 # Optimal and learning control for robotics (ECE-9243 / ME-GY 7973)

-This repository provides material used for the class **Optimal and learning control for robotics** (ECE-9243 / ME-GY 7973) taught at New York University by [Ludovic Righetti](https://engineering.nyu.edu/faculty/ludovic-righetti).
+This repository provides material used for the class **Reinforcement learning and optimal control for robotics** (ROB-GY 6323) taught at New York University by [Ludovic Righetti](https://engineering.nyu.edu/faculty/ludovic-righetti).
 You are free to use and copy this material (at your own risk), please reference the material if you use it.

 ## Working with python
-We work with Python 3.7 - numpy, scipy and matplotlib are recommended libraries to install (come with Anaconda by default).
+We work with Python 3.7 or above - numpy, scipy and matplotlib are recommended libraries to install (come with Anaconda by default).
 Most the material is given as Jupyter notebooks.

 Anaconda is a straightforward, multi-platform, easy-to-use python distribution.
 It can be downloaded here https://www.anaconda.com/download/ and extensive documentation is available here https://docs.anaconda.com/anaconda/